-Matching contributions of 25% (cash or in-kind) of the total cost of the STOP VAWA project (federal funds plus local match) are required for local, state and tribal government agencies for those who plan to apply in the Law Enforcement, Prosecution, Courts, and Discretionary categories.
-Non-profit programs are not required to provide match.
-However, providing match helps in Montana's efforts to receive continued VAWA funds.
-Match must be derived from non-federal sources.
+Matching contributions of 25% (cash or in-kind) of the total cost of the STOP VAWA project (federal funds plus local match) are required and must be derived from non-federal sources.
 All funds designated as match are restricted to the same uses as the federal funds and must be expended within the grant period.
+Federally Recognized Tribes and victim services providers are not required to provide match.